edhager/Dojo1CustomElements/README.md

-# Dojo 1 with Dojo 2 widgets sample
+# Dojo 1 with Custom Elements

-This repository contains a sample application that demonstrates how to use Dojo 2 widgets in a Dojo 1 application.
+This repository contains a sample application that demonstrates how to use custom elements in a Dojo 1 application.

 ## Run the app